ipfs/ipfs-docs/docs/how-to/companion-window-ipfs.md

 ### What is a `window.ipfs`?

 It is an IPFS proxy endpoint that enables you to obtain an IPFS API instance.
-Depending how IPFS Companion is configured, you may be talking directly to a `js-ipfs` node running in Companion, a `go-ipfs` daemon over `js-ipfs-http-client`, or a `js-ipfs` daemon over `js-ipfs-http-client` ... and potentially others in the future.
+Depending how IPFS Companion is configured, you may be talking directly to a `js-ipfs` node running in Companion, a `kubo` daemon over `js-ipfs-http-client`, or a `js-ipfs` daemon over `js-ipfs-http-client` ... and potentially others in the future.
 Note that object returned by `window.ipfs.enable` is _not_ an instance of `js-ipfs` or `js-ipfs-http-client`, but is a proxy to one of them, so don't expect to be able to detect either of them or be able to use any undocumented or instance-specific functions.

 For information on available functions, see the [js-ipfs](https://github.com/ipfs/js-ipfs) and [js-ipfs-http-client](https://github.com/ipfs/js-ipfs-http-client) docs for available functions.
 If you find that some new functions are missing, the proxy might be out of date.
 Please check the [current status](https://github.com/tableflip/ipfs-postmsg-proxy#current-status) and submit a PR.